 The Cape Cod Commission, under the 2014 Unified Planning Work Program, will conduct a transportation planning study with the goal to develop alternatives that will provide safe and convenient access within the study area for all users of the roadway system including pedestrians, bicyclists, and motorists.

 INITIAL PUBLIC MEETING:

-An initial public meeting will be held on the Route 28 Centerville-Hyannis Corridor Study on Monday, March 17, 2014, from 6:00 to 8:00 p.m. in the Hearing Room of Barnstable Town Hall, 367 Main Street, Hyannis.
-The goal of the meeting is to listen to feedback from the community on the transportation-related opportunity and issues along the corridor.
-Attendees will also have an opportunity to sign up to be a part of more focused planning meetings for smaller segments of the study corridor planned in April.
-For those unable to attend the meeting, it will be aired on Channel 18 with a recording available on the Town of Barnstable website.
+An initial public meeting was held on the Route 28 Centerville-Hyannis Corridor Study on March 17, 2014, to listen to feedback from the community on the transportation-related opportunity and issues along the corridor.
+Attendees had an opportunity to sign up to be a part of more focused planning meetings for smaller segments of the study corridor planned in April.
+Those unable to attend the meeting can find a recording of it on the Town of Barnstable website.

 For details, visit the ROTARIES Initiative web page.

 FINAL REPORT AVAILABLE: The Bourne Bridge Rotary Study final report is is available for download.